openebs/openebs/k8s/upgrades/README.md

 ## Step 1: Prerequisites

-**Note: It is mandatory to make sure to that all OpenEBS control plane and data plane components are running with expected version before the upgrade.**
+**Note: It is mandatory to make sure to that all OpenEBS control plane and data plane components are running with the expected version before the upgrade.**
 - **For upgrading to the latest release (2.0.0), the previous version should be minimum 1.0.0 **

 **Note: All steps described in this document need to be performed from a